0xVB/Butterfly/Documentation/Enums.md

 - [CornerType]

 ### CornerType Values <a name = "cornertype"></a>
-All CornerTypes shown in the preview below have the `CornerSize` property set to 25(px).
+All CornerTypes shown in the preview table below have the `CornerSize` property set to 25(px).
 The total image size is 200x100px, so do not take this for a standard look.
 For example, a Background with the CornerType `Round` could look like a perfect circle if the `CornerSize` property was set to half of its actual size, as demonstrated here:

 <img src="https://raw.githubusercontent.com/0xVB/Butterfly/main/Documentation/ImageAssets/RoundDemonstration.gif">

+#### Preview Table:
 | Name | Shape |
 | ---- | ----- |
 | Sharp | <img src="https://raw.githubusercontent.com/0xVB/Butterfly/main/Documentation/ImageAssets/SharpCT.png"> |